Confident Sinkhorn Allocation for Pseudo-Labeling: Experiments

 \textbf{Limitation.} In some situations, such as when labeled data is too small in size or contains outliers, our CSA will likely assign incorrect labels to the unlabeled points at the earlier iteration.
 This erroneous will be accumulated further and lead to poor performance, as shown in \textit{left} Fig. \ref{fig:varying_nolabel_unlabel} when the number of labels is $100$ and the number of unlabels is less than $500$.
 We note, however, that other pseudo-labeling methods will share the same limitation.

-\textbf{Further analysis.} We refer to Appendix \ref{app_additional_ablation} for other empirical analysis which can be sensitive to the performance: (i) different choices of pseudo-labeling iterations $T$ and (ii) different number of choices for XGB models $M$, (iii) computational time for each component and (iv) statistics on the number of points selected by each component per iteration.
+\textbf{Further analysis.} We refer to Appendix \ref{app_additional_ablation} for other empirical analysis which can be sensitive to the performance: (i) different choices of PL iterations $T$ and (ii) different number of choices for XGB models $M$, (iii) computational time for each component and (iv) statistics on the number of points selected by each component per iteration and (v) effect of ensembling toward the final performance.